feldera/feldera/benchmark/beam/README.md

 ## Prerequisites

 Install the Java Development Kit.
-JDK versions 8, 11, and 17 should work.
-These instructions were tested with JDK 11.
+These instructions were tested with OpenJDK 21.0.2.

 ## Setting up Beam